fall in

 双语例句

-集合! - She's afraid she's going to be hurt and that she'll never fall in love again
+卡门不愿接受德赖弗的计划,由此引来了麻烦。 - She's afraid she's going to be hurt and that she'll never fall in love again

-她害怕自己会受到伤害,从而永远不会再恋爱了。 - I fall in again.
+她害怕自己会受到伤害,从而永远不会再恋爱了。 - We anticipate a fall in share prices.